danfuzz/samizdat/doc/language-guide/04-operators.md

 The range operators are used to build generators of ranges of values of ints or characters (the latter in the form of single-element strings).

-Ranges all consist of at least two sub-expressions, namely a `first` (initial) value and a `limit` value.
+Closed ranges all consist of at least two sub-expressions, namely a `first` (initial) value and a `limit` value.
+Open-ended ranges need only have a `first` value.

 Ranges can also optionally be specified with an `increment` expression.
 If not specified, the `increment` defaults to `1`.
 Even if the `first` and `limit` are strings, the `increment` if specified must always be an int.

 Ranges all bottom out in their evaluation to calls to one of the functions `generatorForExclusiveRange`, `generatorForInclusiveRange`,